camille-004/my-interview-prep/ml_system_design.md

 ### Techniques
 - **Extract features from useful layers**.
 Keep the initial layers of the pre-trained model and remove the final layers.
 Add the new layer to keep the remaining chunk and train them for final classification.
 - **Fine-tuning**.
 Change or tune existing parameters in a pre-trained network, optimizing the model parameters during training for supervised prediction task.
 See how many layers can we freeze and how many final layers we want to fine-tune, requires understanding of the model architecture.

+Techniques depend on a couple factors:
+1. **Size of our supervised training dataset**
+    - *Limited training data*: Either freeze all layers and using the pret-trained model for feature generation, or fine-tuning only the final layers.
+    - *Plenty of training data*: More ideas to play around with.
+Start with just freeing the model, fine-tuning only final layers, or we can retrain the whole model to adjust the weights for our specialized task.
+2. **Similarity of prediction tasks**
+    - If we built a classifier for cars and now we want to use it for trucks, there is a good chance that many of the features are going to be common and we don't have to fine-tune much.
+We can utilize the pre-trained model as it is and build our models on top of it.

+### Applications

+#### Computer Vision

+**Example**: Classifier for medical imaging data, 100k manual labelled examples.
+We can pick one pre-trained ImageNet classifier and start building on top of it.
+Hierarchy of a trained convolutional network:
+- Filters of first layer often detect edges or blocks of color
+- Second can detect features like shape

+**Case 1: Fine-tuning a few layers**
+If our prediction task is similar, there will be similar higher-level features or layers output.
+Therefore, we can *freeze the weight of most of the starting layers* of the pre-trained model and fine-tune only the end layers.
+We would finetune only the end FC + ReLU layers

+**Case 2: Fine-tuning more layers**
+If we have a significant amount of labelled examples and our learning tasks have commonalities but few differences as well, it would make sense to go deeper in finetuning our pre-trained model.
+We will *freeze the weights of the first few layers* and fine-tune the weights of the remaining end layers to optimize the model for our new learning task on medical image dataset.

+**Case 3: Fine-tuning the entire model**
+If the new dataset is larger, then we load the weights of the pre-trained model and *fine-tune the entire network*.
+This will increase our training time but should help us optimize our learning task when we have significant training data.

+#### NLP

+Need to generate the *dense representation* of textual terms.
+A few of the popular term representation models that use a self-supervised learning approach, trained on massive datasets are Word2Vec, BERT, and ELMO.
+The term representation based on hese models capture their semantic meanings.
+Hence, we can transfer knowledge from this learned task in many of the NLP tasks.

+We can utilize these embeddings in a NER classifier, spam detector classifier, search ranking, language understanding, etc., and can improve the quality of these ML models.